Viper-Roleplay/ObsidianStaffGuide/HOW to Guide's.md

 Any of the programs can be easily found via google.
 Get in the habit of using google as that is how I've learned all I know about computers!

-Best of luck to you
+Best of luck to you001